Joe Leonard: Early years

+Leonard made his transition to four wheels by racing on the NASCAR super modified circuit that ran at Fresno and San Jose.
 Leonard made his USAC National Championship debut during the 1964 season when he competed in five races for various teams.
-Leonard earned a best finish of 5th at the season-ending Bobby Ball Memorial at Phoenix International Raceway driving the #65 Travelon Trailer Christensen-Offenhauser.
+Leonard earned a best finish of fifth at the season-ending Bobby Ball Memorial at Phoenix International Raceway driving the No. 65 Travelon Trailer Christensen-Offenhauser.
 Leonard finished in 24th place in the standings.

 Early success

 In 1965, Leonard became teammates with Dan Gurney at Gurney's All American Racers team, driving the #29 All American Racers Hailbrand-Ford.
 During the season Leonard got his first win in the Milwaukee 150 at Wisconsin State Fairgrounds Park Speedway.
 Leonard also drove one race for legendary car builder and chief mechanic A. J. Watson at Leader Card Racing in the #2 Moog St. Louis Watson-Ford at the Langhorne 100 at Langhorne Speedway.
-At the end of the season Leonard finished 6th in the final point standings.
+At the end of the season, Leonard finished sixth in the final point standings.
 In 1966, Leonard continued to race for AAR on the paved ovals and road courses in the #6 Yamaha Eagle-Ford (although he did drive the #29 All American Bardahl Hailbrand-Ford at the Jimmy Bryan Memorial at Phoenix International Raceway) and drove the #7 Vita Fresh Orange Juice Meskowski-Offenhauser at the dirt tracks (along with the Atlanta 300 at Atlanta Motor Speedway in the #11 Huffaker-Offenhauser.
-Leonard recorded a best finish of 3rd place three times en route to a 4th-place finish in points.
-Also, during the season at the Indianapolis 500 Leonard got his first top 10 in the historic race with a 9th-place finish.
+Leonard recorded a best finish of third place three times en route to a fourth-place finish in points.
+Also, during the season at the Indianapolis 500 Leonard got his first top-ten in the historic race with a ninth-place finish.

-In 1967, Leonard began the season for Sheraton-Thompson Racing in the #82 Sheraton-Thompson Racing Lotus-Ford and finished 4th at the season-opening Jimmy Bryan Memorial at Phoenix International Raceway.
+In 1967, Leonard began the season for Sheraton-Thompson Racing in the #82 Sheraton-Thompson Racing Lotus-Ford and finished fourth at the season-opening Jimmy Bryan Memorial at Phoenix International Raceway.
 Starting at the Indianapolis 500 Leonard drove the #4 Sheraton-Thompson Racing Coyote-Ford.
-He qualified in 5th place and finished in 3rd place.
+He qualified in fifth place and finished in third place.
 Leonard changed cars again for the two races that made up the Telegraph Trophy 200 at Mosport Park where he drove the #4 Sheraton-Thompson Racing Eagle-Ford.

 After that race, Leonard began to drive for Vel's Parnelli Jones Racing in the #20 Wagner Lockheed Brake Fluid Mongoose-Ford (also sponsored by Vel's Ford Sales at the Hanford 200 at Hanford Motor Speedway and the Rex Mays 300 at Riverside International Raceway).
-His best finish of the season wound up being at Indianapolis as he finished 9th in points.
+His best finish of the season wound up being at Indianapolis as he finished ninth in points.